Kidneys

 This database can then be assessed by approached researchers to answer research questions.

-Your partitipation helps future potential research studies.
+Your participation helps future potential research studies.

 - There are no extra visits to hospital or changes to your care.

 - You will sign a consent form to allow our research nurse access to your hospital notes.
+This is usually done via the post.

 I Am Interested

 Please speak to your kidney doctors at your next appointment, or during your dialysis visits.
+Our research nurse will write to you if you have been diagnosed with a rare kidney condition.

 Controlling phosphate levels on dialysis